English

 Reading Content and Sequence

-• The National Curriculum forms the basis of teaching and learning and dictates the curriculum content for Reading.
+- The National Curriculum underpins teaching and learning, dictating the content for reading.

-• Systematic Synthetic Phonics is taught daily in EYFS and KS1, and in KS2 when appropriate.
+- Systematic Synthetic Phonics is taught daily in EYFS and KS1, and in KS2 where appropriate, using the Read Write Inc. scheme.

-• A rich variety of texts are used for the teaching of reading to give the children a breath of reading experiences.
+- A rich variety of texts is used to provide children with a broad range of reading experiences.

-• Fluency is focused on, and lesson structures have been designed to be used to develop children's fluency skills.
-Here are some examples:
+- Fluency is a key focus, with lesson structures designed to systematically develop children's fluency skills.

-• Meta-mates are used to plan the teaching of reading skills.
-These enable children to have a clear understanding of the skills that they are using and how to interpret questions/activities.
+- Meta-mates are used to plan reading instruction, helping children understand the skills they are applying and how to interpret questions and activities.
 Each week, a focus Meta-mate skill is taught.
-In the summer term of Y2, and KS2, children progress through the stages of learning: acquire/refine, practise/apply and extend/deepen.
+From the summer term of Year 2 onwards (through KS2), children progress through the stages of learning: acquire/refine, practise/apply, and extend/deepen.

-• Interleaved learning is planned for to enable the opportunity for children to revisit and practise skills.
+- Interleaved learning is incorporated to provide opportunities for children to revisit and consolidate key skills.

-• Children are exposed to a wide variety of texts to develop their knowledge within a range of areas and thus providing cultural capital.
+- Children are exposed to a diverse range of texts to expand their knowledge across different areas, enhancing their cultural capital.

-• As knowledge is fundamental to comprehension, lessons are used to unlock texts through making links about
+- As knowledge is fundamental to comprehension, lessons are designed to help children unlock meaning by making meaningful connections within texts.

 Reading Teaching and Learning, Assessment and Feedback